JimDesu/basis-lang/spec.md

 - **`.instance` *Type*` : `*ClassList*** — Declares that *Type* satisfies each class named in *ClassList*.
 An optional `(delegate `*fieldName*`)` clause beside any class name designates a field of *Type* whose existing instance for that class supplies the methods (§9.4).
 Multiple classes on the right side of `:` are independent instances.

 - **`.intrinsic` *signature*** — Declares a command whose body is supplied by the compiler or the standard library, rather than by user-level code.
 Structurally a `.decl` for typechecking purposes; the implementation supplies the body.
-The standard `Int64`-arithmetic operations, the platform allocator primitives (when OQ-30 resolves), and the language's primitive byte-reinterpretation operations are typical examples.
+The standard `Int64`-arithmetic operations, the platform allocator primitives, and the language's primitive byte-reinterpretation operations are typical examples.

 - **`.msg` *Name*`[`*PayloadType*`]` `:` *ParentMessageType*** — Declares a failure message type.
 Both the `[`*PayloadType*`]` brackets and the `:` *ParentMessageType* clause are optional.
 Messages declared without a payload-type are payload-less; messages declared without a parent are roots of new hierarchies.
-The full failure-message system is described in §4. *(The exact surface for `.msg` is tentative and subject to OQ-26.2; the form given here is the v1 starting target.)*
+The full failure-message system is described in §4.

 - **`.object` *Name*` : `*field declarations*** — Declares a non-buffer object type — an identity-bearing aggregate whose fields may be of any type (buffer-backed or non-buffer).
 Objects participate in the class system as receivers and have explicit lifetime ceilings tied to their introducing frames.

 - **`.program = ` *expression*** — Declares the program's entry expression.
 The expression runs at program start.
 A compilation unit may contain at most one `.program` directive.

 - **`.record` *Name*` : `*field declarations*** — Declares a buffer-backed record type — a named, contiguous, byte-addressable buffer with named field offsets.
-Field types must be buffer-backed.
+Field types must be fixed-size buffer-backed.

 - **`.test "`*name*`" = ` *expression*** — Declares a named test.
 The expression runs as a test entry under the project's testing framework.

 - **`.union` *Name*` : `*candidate declarations*** — Declares a buffer-backed union type — a byte-overlay of declared candidate types.
-Union candidates must be buffer-backed.
+Union candidates must be fixed-size buffer-backed.
 The union carries no language-level discriminator; discrimination is the user's responsibility (§5.6).

 - **`.variant` *Name*` : `*candidate declarations*** — Declares a non-buffer variant type — a tagged sum whose candidates may be of any type.
 Variants admit an inherent absent state in addition to their declared candidates (§5.13).